Fossiel/ComfyUI-Fossiel-QoL-Nodes/README.md

 ![FossielCentralControl_v2](images/fcc_v2_ss.png)

-This node is your go-to hub for managing settings in WAN 2.2 (MoE) video generation, especially on budget laptops.
-It simplifies creating video clips in multiple runs (like extending a sequence) and works great for any ComfyUI project, keeping things organized and easy.
+This node is your go-to hub for managing settings in ComfyUI.
+It's specifically geared towards Mixture of Experts (MoE) video generation like WAN2.2, especially on budget laptops.
+It simplifies creating video clips in multiple consecutive runs (like extending a sequence) but it's versatile enough to work great for any ComfyUI project, keeping things organized and easy.

 #### Specifications